Alameda Little League Fall Ball: Frequently Asked Questions

 Q: What are the divisions for A.L.L.
 FALL BALL?

 A: A.L.L.
-FALL BALL will have 4 Divisions will have emphasis on the following:
+FALL BALL will have five divisions focusing on the following:

 Intro to Pitching - Base Running - Catching – Outfield